Sebastian Stan Chooses Favorite ‘Captain America’ Flick At ACE Comic-Con

 James “Bucky” Barnes had quite an increase in Civil War with 47 lines, most of which were in dialogue with Steve Rogers.

 Sebastian is set to appear in the untitled Avengers 4 flick which debuts in 2019.
 It won’t be the last of Bucky though, as the actor signed a nine-film deal with Marvel.
 He currently has appeared as a major character in five films and had cameos in two.
-Rumors have swirled for years regarding Chris Evans departure as Captain America and who would take over the role after Avengers 4.
+Rumors have swirled for years regarding Chris Evans’ departure as Captain America and who would take over the role after Avengers 4.
 Fans have disputed between Bucky and Falcon (Anthony Mackie), with many believing Sebastian will take over the helm of Cap in some form.